How to prepare for your mastectomy — 12 tips.

 Well, yes and no.

 As with most things, even the awful stuff, it’s sometimes helpful to get the advice and perspectives from someone who’s been there.

 Despite the fact that this type of surgery is becoming more commonplace, it is major surgery and this fact should never be downplayed.

 When a hospital chaplain popped into my room before my bilateral and asked Dear Hubby and me if we would like a prayer said, the seriousness of the situation hit home.
 Interestingly, no chaplain showed up for any of my other surgeries.

 Before my bilateral, I sometimes found it difficult to keep my imagination in check.
-I can honestly say, following my surgery I was somewhat pleasantly surprised, huge emphasis on the somewhat.
+Following my surgery, I was somewhat pleasantly surprised, huge emphasis on the somewhat.
 I had expected things to look worse.
 That’s something we women are pretty darn good at doing, imaging the worst, so try not to do that.
 This is easier said than done I know.

 Keep in mind my tips are for the individual who has already made the decision to have a mastectomy of any kind and due to any reason, prophylactic or otherwise.
 This list is certainly not all inclusive, but I’m hoping these tips help a little.
 Sometimes a little turns out to be a lot.